pchaverri/sloths/README.md

 **Table S10**.
 Raw eggNOG-mapper results for <i>Bradypus variegatus</i>, all samples combined, from metagenomic data.

 **Table S11**.
 Raw eggNOG-mapper results for <i>Choloepus hoffmanni</i>, all samples combined, from metagenomic data.
-Use the following link as this file is too large for GitHub: https://bowiestate-my.sharepoint.com/:x:/g/personal/pchaverri_bowiestate_edu/EaiL8hblFw9DiA5xH38ZCB4BVmlFqalgPZC09FeZy-0sfw?e=yFjEDl
+Due to the large size of this file, the table has been divided into 9 parts.
+Parts 1-8 include all classified COGs.
+Part 9 consists of unclassified COGs.

 **Table S12**.
 Summary of eggNOG-mapper functional annotation for metagenomic data for <i>Choloepus</i> and <i>Bradypus</i>.
 Only fungi and bacteria are included (from Tables S10 and S11).